Common deviations related to data-handling, etc. in investigator-initiated trials

 The blinding of the individual trial participant’s treatment in a clinical trial is crucial to avoid bias.
 So, in cases of planned unblinding, or situations when it becomes necessary to unblind parts of the data during the trial, or if unintentional unblinding occurs, it is important to document the following:

-This documentation is important for the sponsor and the authorities to assess the consequences of unblinding and ultimately the credibility of the results of the clinical trial.
-If the unblinding progressed as planned, it is also important to provide evidence of the above and thus that the planned blinding of the trial was as expected.
+It is important that such documentation is true and fair to enable sponsors and the authorities to assess the consequences of unblinding and ultimately the credibility of the results of the clinical trial.
+If the unblinding progressed as planned, it is also important to provide evidence of the above and thus that the planned blinding of the trial was executed as prescribed by the protocol.

-Should it become necessary to unblind some of the staff at the clinical site or at the sponsor/CRO during the course of the trial, it is crucial to document that the staff was in no position to influence the treatment of the individual trial participants, influence the trial’s blinded staff, or in some way could have influenced the collected trial data.
-This is achieved, among other things, through robust processes on the delegation of tasks and rights, including user creation and deletion (and ongoing review of rights) in computerised systems.
+Should it become necessary to unblind some of the staff at the clinical site or at the sponsor/CRO during the course of the trial, it is necessary to document that the staff was in no position to influence the treatment of the individual trial participants, influence the trial’s blinded staff or in some way could have influenced the collected trial data.
+This is achieved, among other things, through robust processes on the delegation of tasks and rights, including user creation and deletion (and continuous review of rights) in computerised systems.

-GCP inspections have often found the TMF documentation of especially the final planned unblinding to be insufficient.
+GCP inspections have often found the Trial Master Documentation of especially the final planned unblinding to be insufficient.
 This raises doubt about the credibility of the trial results.
-For this reason, they are often classified as critical deviations, and they may have serious consequences for, e.g. publications and applications for marketing authorisations.
-Please also see the section about statistical analyses.
+For this reason, they are often classified as critical deviations, and they may have serious consequences for publications and applications for marketing authorisations, etc. Please also see the section about statistical analyses.

 Randomisation

-Randomisation of the individual trial participant’s treatment in a clinical trial is crucial to avoid bias in a clinical trial.
+Randomisation of the individual trial participant’s treatment in a clinical trial is also important in terms of avoiding bias in a clinical trial.
 For this reason, it is important to document that the treatment given to each trial participant was decided by actual drawing of lots/randomisation.
-It is also important that the randomisation codes are kept in a safe place, that as few persons as possible have access to the codes, and that it is absolutely clear who and how they can access the codes.
+Furthermore, it is crucial that the randomisation codes are kept in a manner in which as few persons as possible have access to the codes.
+It must be absolutely clear who has access and how they may access the codes.
 This applies to physical randomisation codes and electronic codes.
 There can be no overlap of roles in terms of those who generate and store these randomisation codes and those who are operationally involved in the trial.

 In case of a blinded trial, the processes on the handling of randomisation codes must also ensure that blinding is maintained.
 Please also see the section about unblinding.